 Hardware

 1. The CPU.
-Some computers have multiple CPUs, and some CPUs have multiple processing “cores.”
+Some CPUs have multiple processing “cores.”

 2. Hard drives or other “persistent storage.”
 Such drives can store ample amounts of data, but access is quite slow compared to the speed at which the CPU runs.
 Persistent storage is commonly made available through remote drives “mapped in” over the network, making access even slower (but perhaps providing much more space).